 Our family has been living Charleston, South Carolina history since 1690 and we’d like to share it with you!
 View Charleston Tours

 As a sightseeing visitor, your historic Charleston tour might take you to Magnolia Plantation and Gardens, or you might choose viewing the homes on The Battery in downtown Charleston on the Historic Charleston City Tour.
 As an added bonus, all of our touring guests receive free admission to the Powder Magazine circa 1713, a National Historic Landmark when they show proof of tour purchase at the Powder Magazine gate.
 This tour is done on your own.
 We bring to you the best Charleston, SC tour value.

 There are many Charleston tours to choose from, including private tours for groups.
+The Charleston Historic City Tour & Magnolia Plantation Combo Tour is our most popular.
 We invite you to spend the day with our experienced historians.
 Remember, History Buffs Go With Us!
 View tours and book online or by phone.
 843-577-3311

 Charleston’s Finest Historic Tours are packed with information about what to see and do while in Charleston, South Carolina.
 Charleston is a city once known as “Little London” where democracy was nurtured and secession proclaimed!
 Charleston was often the home of Francis Marion, the Swamp Fox, and Thomas Sumter, the Gamecock.
 John Rutledge was chairman of eleven committees that helped formulate America and finalized the American Constitution.
 Rutledge has a beautiful home that we look forward to showing you.

 “A City Set In A Garden”

 - The Noisette Rose established a new class of rose.
 After being sent to Paris, the flower is all over the world today.
 Philippe Noisette, who moved to Charleston, developed the first bush rose.